 - Some come with an additional dimmer switch, but we’ll explain more about that in a moment.

-You’ll find the Bridge to be the most important part of the Philips Hue set up, and you should think of this as your hub for all the extra Hue products that you may add to your collection around the home.
+You’ll find the Bridge to be the most important part of the Philips Hue set up, and you should think of this as your hub for all the extra Hue products that you may add to your collection, in future.

 The Bridge is connected to your Wi-Fi (you can also use an ethernet cable) and acts as the brains to control all of the lightbulbs in your home.
 You may have three bulbs in the box here, but you can have up to 100 different lights connected to a single Bridge.

-There’s also the dimmer switch as well, which is an optional part of the set, but we find it particularly useful as it’s easy to press the buttons to turn your lights on or off when you’re not near to your phone or you don’t want the hassle of chatting with your smart speaker.
+There’s also the option to purchase a dimmer switch, if required.
+We found it particularly useful, as it’s easy to press the buttons to turn your lights on or off when you’re not near to your phone or you don’t want the hassle of chatting with your smart speaker.

 The dimmer is easy to attach to a wall so even your guests can control your lighting without any hassle.
 So far these just sound to be like normal light bulbs, right?
 Let’s dive into the smart features on offer.

 Philips Hue and voice control

 Voice control is one of the most exciting elements of having smart lighting.
-If you own a speaker with Amazon Alexa, Google Assistant or Apple's Siri – all o f which we've reviewed) or Apple's Siri, you’ll be able to connect up your lighting and control it by chatting to your speaker.
+If you own a speaker with Amazon Alexa, Google Assistant or Apple's Siri – all o f which we've reviewed – you’ll be able to connect up your lighting and control it by chatting to your speaker.

 For example, you can ask your smart speaker to set your lighting to a blue shade and the lights will come on in a default blue shade.
 You can then ask for it to be warmer or cooler to change the look of the lighting but it’ll remain blue.